botdotcom/botdotcom/README.md

 ## About Me

 ### Student and Engineer
-I am a Computer Science graduate from San Jose State University, currently working as a Technical Support Engineer at Adobe.
-I came across this cool README feature on github - kudos for that!
+I am a Computer Science graduate from San Jose State University, currently working at Adobe and came across this cool README feature on github - how awesome is it!
 I am exploring a few things in the software industry and soon hope to be a part of it again.

 ### Follow Me or Connect Here
 <a href="https://www.linkedin.com/in/shamlisingh/" target="_blank"><img alt="LinkedIn" src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>